Murder of Dee Dee Blanchard: Gypsy after serving her sentence

-Gypsy served her sentence in Missouri's Chillicothe Correctional Center, and did not talk to the media until after she had made her plea.
-When she did, she told BuzzFeed reporter Michelle Dean that she had been able to research Munchausen syndrome by proxy (now known as factitious disorder imposed on another) on prison computers, and her mother had every symptom.
-"I think she would have been the perfect mom for someone that actually was sick", she said.
-She had believed Dee Dee's claim that she had cancer, even though she knew she could walk and eat solid food, leading her to assent to the regular head shavings.
-But she always hoped that doctors would see through the ruse, and she was frustrated that none besides Flasterstein did.
+Gypsy served her sentence at Missouri's Chillicothe Correctional Center, and did not speak to the media until after accepting her plea.
+She told BuzzFeed reporter Michelle Dean that she had researched Munchausen syndrome by proxy—now known as factitious disorder imposed on another—on prison computers and believed her mother exhibited every symptom.
+"I think she would have been the perfect mom for someone that actually was sick," she said.
+She believed Dee Dee's claim that she had cancer, even though she knew she could walk and eat solid food, which led her to consent to regular head‑shaving.
+She said she always hoped doctors would see through the deception and was frustrated that only Dr. Flasterstein did.

-When Dean asked her what made her want to escape her situation, she recalled the 2011 incident at the science fiction convention, which made her wonder why she was not allowed to have friends like others her age.
-While she said that Godejohn took their idle discussions of murder into reality, (Note: The probable cause statement submitted with the search warrant application for the Godejohn house claims Gypsy-Rose told him to stab her mother.) she accepts that she committed a crime and has to live with the consequences.
-Nonetheless, she has said that she hopes to help other abused victims.
+When asked what made her want to escape, Gypsy cited the 2011 science‑fiction convention incident, which made her question why she was not allowed to have friends like others her age.
+She has said she hopes to help other victims of abuse.

-On June 27, 2022, she married Ryan Scott Anderson.
-However, the two split three months after her prison release in March 2024.

-On September 29, 2023, the Missouri Department of Corrections confirmed that Gypsy had been granted parole, and she was released on December 28, 2023, after serving 85% of her sentence, per state law.
+On September 29, 2023, the Missouri Department of Corrections confirmed that Gypsy had been granted parole.
+She was released on December 28, 2023, in accordance with state law.

+On June 27, 2022, she married Ryan Scott Anderson, though the couple separated three months after her release from prison in March 2024.

+Blanchard and Ken Urker had originally met in 2017, when he began corresponding with her while she was incarcerated; they became engaged during a 2018 prison visit but ended the relationship the following year.
+In April 2024, Blanchard resumed a relationship with Urker.

+Since her release from prison, Gypsy has become a public figure through multiple media projects, including interviews, documentaries, and a memoir.
+Her public profile has led to controversy including accusations that she has profited from her crime.

+In March 2024, Blanchard faced criticism for claiming she did not "identify as a murderer", during an interview on the Viall Files podcast.

+In March 2026, Blanchard sparked outrage when she created a TikTok video showing her making a joke about her involvement in the murder of her mother.